How to Beat Dry Skin This Winter

 Solution: Our cocoa butter balm was originally developed for scars and stretch marks, but it works wonders on dry patches.

-Problem: Painfully dry, red, itchy hands.
+Problem: Painfully dry, red, itchy skin.

 With some or all of these hacks in your arsenal, you and your skin will surely make it through another harsh Canadian winter intact!
 Let us know your favourite tip for keeping skin moist, soft and hydrated this winter.